 The following African hunt health information is intended for hunters who wish to know more about keeping fit and well during their safari.
 A little advance knowledge may prevent going down with any of the diseases and other health hazards to be found in Africa.

-It is vital that you consult with your physician or travel health expert regarding your specific health requirements for your African hunting safari.
+It is very important that you consult with your physician or travel health expert regarding your specific health requirements for your African hunting safari.

-Obviously, if you are going to hunt on a ranch in South Africa, your health requirements may be a little different from those on a forest hunt in Cameroon.
-Wherever you hunt in Africa, you are strongly advised to take health issues very seriously.
+Obviously, if you are going to hunt on a game ranch in South Africa, your health risks and requirements may be different from those on a forest hunt in Cameroon.
+However, wherever you hunt in Africa, you are strongly advised to take health issues very seriously.
 There almost certainly will not be expert medical help close at hand and even a mild bout of diarrhoea or blistered feet can ruin your hunt.

 In addition, get your body fit for the rigours of an African hunt.
 Pay attention to small details like getting the correctly fitting socks and boots and wearing them in and even cutting your toe nails properly.

-Good African hunt health is not a question of luck and we aim to give you the information you need to prevent health problems before they occur.
+Good African hunt health is not a question of luck and the information here is aimed to help you prevent health problems before they occur.